 Alex Aliga is on track pursuing his PhD (Economics) in Makerere University and he holds a Master’s degree in economic policy and planning.
 He has high analytical skills and a wealth of experience in both quantitative and qualitative research methodologies.

 He has worked with PADRI for the last 7 years as a research fellow.
 He has been actively involved in all PADRI’s research undertakings and consultancies funded by but, not limited to: USAID, IDRC-Canada, The World Bank, Merck international, Development Pathways and Government of Uganda.
 In this position, he plans, conducts, coordinates and manages all research and training activities including data analyses and reports writing.

-He has travelled widely in the country side to supervise research activities.
-Alex was the local Economist on a project evaluating the Profam Social Franchising for Maternal Health Case Study in Uganda (June, 2015-May 2016) conducted by the London School of hygiene and Tropical Medicine, UK and PADRI in Uganda.
-He is highly proficient in STATA, Familiar with and used Survey CTo and World Bank’s Survey solutions.
+He has traveled widely in the countryside to supervise research activities.
+Alex was the local Economist on a project evaluating the Profam Social Franchising for Maternal Health Case Study in Uganda (June, 2015-May 2016) conducted by the London School of Hygiene and Tropical Medicine, UK and PADRI in Uganda.
+He is highly proficient in STATA, Familiar with and used Survey CTO and World Bank’s Survey solutions.
 He is also a lecturer of economics and econometrics in Uganda Christian University.

 Fred Kasalirwe is an Economist and Research fellow at Policy Analysis and Development Research Institute with over 8 years of experience in social and economic development research, training and project management, with great research experience in Economic Policy Analysis and social research.